-West Chester Arborist Mike Dunn has been heading up a tree-planting program in the Borough, and similar efforts are underway in surrounding communities; see, e.g., Goshen Tree Tenders here.
+West Chester Borough has been conducting an ambitious tree-planting program, and similar efforts are underway in surrounding communities; see, e.g., Goshen Tree Tenders HERE.

 The brochure sets forth: